austinpapritz/thanksgiving-fun/README.md

 # README

-1. If the user clicks buttons 1-3 in order, background turns red
-2. If any button is pressed, background toggles blue (cannot put in each eventlistener)
-3. add one to each array item
+[].
+If the user clicks buttons 1-3 in order, background turns red [x].
+If any button is pressed, header background toggles blue (cannot put in each eventlistener) [x] add one to each array item